hypertrons/hypertrons/docs/component/label_setup.md

 # Label Settings

-Configure the various tags used in the repository.
-If these tags are not included in the repository when hypertrons boots, they will be created.
+Configure the various labels used in the repository.
+If these tags labels not included in the repository when hypertrons boots, they will be created automatically.

 ## Configuration parameters